 For program deposits that are billed against tuition, the College will pay these deposits on behalf of students who are confirming their enrollment in a program.
 Students are responsible for program deposits that are billed against housing and non-tuition expenses.
 If the student withdraws after the program deposit has been paid by the College, the College will post any non-refundable fees to the student’s account.
 (Students are responsible for other deposits, e.g., housing deposits.)
 Students returning to their studies at the College may not enroll in courses with outstanding balances.

 For tuition refunds, the College will follow Amherst’s tuition refund policy since students are charged Amherst tuition.
-For room, board, and non-tuition expenses, which are charged by the program, the College will follow the program’s refund policy.
+For housing, food, and non-tuition expenses, which are charged by the program, the College will follow the program’s refund policy.
 In the absence of a refund policy, the College will follow Amherst’s refund policy.
 Students are responsible for all non-refundable fees extended on their behalf, which will be posted to the student’s account.
 Students and their families should carefully review, and are responsible for knowing, the refund policies of both the program and of Amherst and be aware that students may not resume studies at Amherst until any outstanding balances have been paid.

 In the event there is a fee for the official transcript to be issued to the college, Amherst will pay for one transcript to be sent to the Office of the Registrar.
 Students are expected to pay for any additional transcripts.
 This includes transcript fees for study away programs that are not degree-granting institutions, which may have an accredited, degree-granting college or university that charges a fee for the transcript.